Win $1,000 in Professional Editing

 The #ForThePeople series is now accepting submissions of nonfiction stories, essays, poems, and visual works from June 2025 through June 2026.
-Eligible entries must address urgent real-world issues such as civil rights violations, deportation injustices, protest suppression, systemic inequality, or abuses of power.
+Eligible entries must address urgent real-world issues, including civil rights violations, injustices in deportation, protest suppression, systemic inequality, or abuses of power.
 Submissions must be original, truthful, and unpublished unless otherwise disclosed.
 One contributor will be awarded $1,000 in professional editing services, including developmental editing, manuscript reviews, query and proposal support, line editing, and one-on-one coaching.
 This initiative is designed to elevate voices that are too often silenced and to bring their experiences into the public record with professional support.

-For The Writers is now accepting submissions for our #ForThePeople series from June 1 to July 31, 2026.
-Every submission is automatically entered to win $1,000 in professional editing services from our literary coaching team.
+For The Writers is now accepting submissions for the #ForThePeople series from June 1 through July 31, 2026.
+One contributor will receive $1,000 in professional editing services, awarded in recognition of work that demonstrates exceptional command of personal narrative under pressure.

 What You Could Win

 One contributor will receive $1,000 in professional editing services.
-The award can be applied toward any combination of the following:
+The award may be used across any of the offerings below, each grounded in the practical work of strengthening a manuscript.

 Developmental Editing